RosettaCommons/documentation/Overview-of-ResidueTypeSet.md

 ### Some notes on internal implementation of updated ResidueTypeSet
 + We retain the class's `name_` and the standard information that applies to all ResidueTypes: 	`AtomTypeSetCOP atom_types_`, `ElementSetCOP elements_`, `MMAtomTypeSetCOP mm_atom_types_`, `orbitals::OrbitalTypeSetCOP orbital_types_`.
-+ We retain a list of all ResidueTypes in `ResidueTypeCOPs residue_types_`
++ We retain a list of all ResidueTypes in `ResidueTypeCOPs residue_types_`.
+But... each of these `ResidueType`s starts out as a 'placeholder' object with just name, name3, and variants.
+The rest of the object (atom names, atom graph, etc.) are instantiated when needed.
+The way to tell if a `ResidueType` is a placeholder or instantiated is through the `finalized()` function.
+(It should actually be possible/easy to deprecate this or make it a mutable cache of instantiated ResidueTypes, and we may want do so in the future, as it grows exponentially with number of patches.)
++ We still have `aa_map_`, `interchangeability_group_map_`, `name3_map_`, `aas_defined_`; but we should remove these when we get rid of all calls to *DO_NOT_USE* functions throughout the code.
++ To support rapid discovery of ResidueTypes by the ResidueTypeFinder, we now store lists of all the `base_residue_types_` (ResidueTypes without any pathces) and the `patches_`.
++ There is a boolean `on_the_fly` for whether or not the new placeholder/instantiation scheme is being used in this ResidueTypeSet.
+Its on by default, unless you are using DNA adducts which are not yet supported (but could be; see below).

 ### To do
 There are still some things to do (*Devs please add to this wishlist, and remove when done.*):
-+ Continue to turn on all reasonable residue_types and patches by default.
++ Turn on more and more reasonable residue_types and patches by default, including non-standard nucleotides, all posttranslational modifications of amino acids, the full repertoire of small molecules in the PDB.
 + The current implementation is not thread-safe, but its possible to return to a thread-safe version (with -chemical:on_the_fly false).
+Threads should be fairly easy to support through mutexes -- a lock needs to be set in the function `replace_residue_type_in_set_defying_constness`, and obeyed inside `make_sure_instantiated`.
++ There are currently 'placeholder' residue_types created with some basic info like name, name3, etc.; should be possible to not even create these and save more time and memory.
 + `Orbitals` could be applied as a Patch.
 See ResidueTypeSet.cc for some comments on how to do this.
 + `Adducts` could be applied as Patches.
 See ResidueTypeSet.cc for some comments on how to do this.
-+ There are currently 'placeholder' residue_types created with some basic info like name, name3, etc.; should be possible to not even create these and save more time.
 + Check memory footprint is actually reduced (run -chemical:one_the_fly true/false to check).
-+ _Maybe_ unify the new ResidueTypeFinder class with classic ResidueTypeSelector.
++ _Maybe_ unify the new [[ResidueTypeFinder]] class with classic ResidueTypeSelector.
-+ Should be possible to further accelerate ResidueTypeFinder as it goes down a binary tree to apply patches to find residue_types -- this would require caching a map of which patches apply to which residue_types perhaps in ResidueTypeSet; this is currently done implicitly in name_map().
++ Should be possible to further accelerate [[ResidueTypeFinder]] as it goes down a binary tree to apply patches to find residue_types -- this would require caching a map of which patches apply to which residue_types perhaps in ResidueTypeSet; this is currently done implicitly in name_map().
 + Rocco and rhiju reintroduced ResidueType::variant_types() and it comes out as a list of std::string, instead of VariantType enum.
 (Rocco was working before @JWLabonte refactor). will be easy to restore.
 Should happen after @JWLabonte finishes [pull request #56](https://github.com/RosettaCommons/main/pull/56)